Pig iron

-Pig iron, also known as crude iron, is an intermediate good used by the iron industry in the production of steel.
+Pig iron is an intermediate good used by the iron industry in the production of steel.
 It is developed by smelting iron ore in a blast furnace.
 Pig iron has a high carbon content, typically 3.8–4.7%, along with silica and other dross, which makes it brittle and not useful directly as a material except for limited applications.

 Etymology

 The traditional shape of the molds used for pig iron ingots is a branching structure formed in sand, with many individual ingots at right angles to a central channel or "runner", resembling a litter of piglets being nursed by a sow.
 When the metal had cooled and hardened, the smaller ingots (the "pigs") were simply broken from the runner (the "sow"), hence the name "pig iron".
-As pig iron is intended for remelting, the uneven size of the ingots and the inclusion of small amounts of sand are insignificant issues when compared to the ease of casting and handling.
+As pig iron is intended for remelting, the uneven size of the ingots and the inclusion of small amounts of sand are insignificant when compared to the ease of casting and handling.